cliffparnitzky/TinyMceWordCount/README.md

 Dependency
 ----------

-- A loader Extension will be needed, which will autmatically add this plugin to the TinyMCE config.
-- As long as this extension not is not yet available, this plugin `wordcount` has to be added to each config file.
+- To load this plugin and add it to the configuration the extension [[TinyMcePluginLoader]](https://github.com/cliffparnitzky/TinyMcePluginLoader) has to be installed.